for-giobbe/BASE/tutorial.md

 ---

-## Retrive omega values of a specific branch allowing missing data in the group of interest:
+## Retrive omega values of a branch allowing missing data in the group of interest:

 analyze m0 vs m2 with missing data annotate